jonghyunharrylee/pyPCGA/README.md

 # Credits

-pyPCGA is based on Lee et al. [2016] and currently used for Stanford-USACE ERDC project led by EF Darve and PK Kitanidis and NSF EPSCoR `Ike Wai project.
+pyPCGA is based on Lee et al. [2016] and was used for Stanford-USACE ERDC project led by EF Darve and PK Kitanidis and NSF EPSCoR `Ike Wai project.

 Code contributors include: